-A huge Gothic cathedral, right in the middle of a large city.
+The Cologne cathedral is a huge Gothic cathedral, right in the middle of a large city, in Germany.

 UNESCO’s World Heritage Centre’s short description of site no. 292:

 “Begun in 1248, the construction of this Gothic masterpiece took place in several stages and was not completed until 1880.
-Over seven centuries, successive builders were inspired by the same faith and a spirit of absolute fidelity to the original plans.
 Apart from its exceptional intrinsic value and the artistic masterpieces it contains, Cologne Cathedral testifies to the enduring strength of European Christianity.”